Shrashti04/AI-Course-Builder/README.md

 - asks for JSON output
 - parses the returned JSON string
 - maps that data into the course model used by the UI

-### Important implementation note

-The service file is still named `geminiApi.ts`, but the current implementation uses Mistral.
-This is a naming leftover from an earlier provider iteration and does not affect functionality.

 ### Prompting strategy